 It is very important know: According to the Veterans Administration, a veteran with a rating of 100% for purposes of compensation DOES NOT qualify as Totally and Permanently Disabled.
 That veteran does not qualify for the total ad valorem tax exemption but does qualify for the $5,000 exemption.

 This exemption is available to any honorably discharged veteran who is at least 65 years old and is deemed to be totally and permanently disabled to a degree of 10% or more.
-All or a portion of such disability must have been combat related and the Veteran must have been a resident of Florida at the time of entering the military.
+All or a portion of such disability must have been combat related.
 The veteran must own and occupy property in Sarasota County as their permanent residence as of January 1st of the year for which the exemption is being filed.

 Veterans who qualify may receive a percentage (%) discount on Homestead property taxes equal to the percentage of the Veteran’s permanent service connected disability as determined by the Department of Veterans Affairs at (800) 827-1000.

 This exemption is also called the "Fallen Heroes Family Tax Relief Act" and is available to the surviving spouse of a military veteran who died from service-connected causes while on active duty as a member of the U.S. force, and, to a surviving spouse of a first responder (law enforcement officer, correctional officer, firefighter, emergency medical technician or paramedic employed by the state or any political subdivision of the state) who died in the line of duty.
 Amendment 9 under Art.
 V, § 6(f), Fla.
 Const., applies to the 2013 tax roll and is not retroactive to prior years.

 The surviving spouse must qualify for homestead and must have been a permanent resident of Florida on January 1 of the year in which the death occurred.
 The spouse must provide a letter from the veteran's or first responder's employer certifying that the person died in the line of duty.